-Chronic fatigue affects more than 1 million people in the United States, and those are just the extreme cases.
-We are a society that works hard, doesn’t sleep enough, and often seems to run on fumes and caffeine.
+Chronic fatigue is a medical condition that affects more than 1 million people in the United States, and those are just the extreme cases.
+(1) We are a society that works hard, doesn’t sleep enough, and often seems to run on fumes and caffeine.
 Many of us constantly crave sugary foods and suffer from debilitating exhaustion.
 That exhaustion can be caused by different things, and chronic fatigue is multifaceted, but in many cases, one common aspect of the condition is something called adrenal fatigue.

-The adrenal glands, which sit on top of your kidneys like little kidney baseball caps, release several important hormones one of which is cortisol.
-Cortisol is one of your primary stress-related hormones and regulates your energy.
+The adrenal glands, which sit on top of your kidneys like little kidney baseball caps, release several important hormones, one of which is cortisol.
+Cortisol is one of your primary adrenal hormones and regulates your energy.
 Normally, it rises in the morning to help you wake up, then slowly goes down throughout the day, sinking at night so you can sleep well.
-Cortisol also helps regulate your blood sugar and pressure.
+Cortisol also helps regulate your blood sugar and pressure as part of the body’s stress response—fight-or-flight.

-The problem starts when cortisol stays high when it shouldn’t, often due to chronic stress.
+The problem starts when cortisol levels stay high when they shouldn’t, often due to chronic stress.
 The result can be adrenal fatigue, which is not actually an adrenal problem but rather a brain problem.
 Typically, adrenal fatigue is when the brain-adrenal (HPA) axis isn’t working, so that the brain is not communicating appropriately with the adrenal glands to regulate cortisol.
-Symptoms include:

 - Trouble getting started in the morning